pikpokjeon/JS-Data-Visualization-Project/README.md

 # Data Visualization Projects
 #### [ Branch ]

-- main : supposed to have the final code but its not managed well by now.
+- main : old version
-- publish* : most recent update result for publishing on Github Pages
+- publish* : most recent version for publishing on Github Pages ( continuously working on direct refactoring )
 - refactoring : destructuring the architectrue and refactoring the codes for better readability, performance and reusability of the codes.

 ### <strong> Demo Pages </strong> <br />